 In short, I’m the Girl, and this is my Guide.
 Welcome.

-I’m a career project and programme manager with a decade of experience in healthcare and financial services, including two spent working in Paris, France.
+I’m a career project and programme manager with over a decade of experience in healthcare and financial services, including two spent working in Paris, France.
 I’m the author of Social Media for Project Managers, Customer-Centric Project Management and Shortcuts To Success: Project Management in the Real World (now in its second edition).
 I occasionally speak at conferences and events, and I try not to fall off the stage too often.

 A Girl’s Guide to Project Management is an award-winning blog.
 It won the Project Management category of the Computer Weekly IT Blog Awards in 2008, 2009 and 2010.
 In 2010 I was also named Computer Weekly’s Blogger of the Year and in 2011 I was named Computer Weekly’s IT Professional Blogger of the Year.
-If you’re interested, you can see a list of awards and accolades here.
-Over the years people have said some very nice things.

 You can find me on Google+.